 Lingual braces are very similar to traditional braces.
-They’re made of the same metal material, and both use brackets and wires to move the teeth and correct misalignments.
-However, instead of placing brackets and wires on the front of the teeth, lingual braces are placed along the back of the teeth, providing a much less visible option.
+They’re made of the same metal, and both use brackets and wires to move the teeth and correct misalignments.
+However, instead of placing brackets and wires on your front teeth surfaces, lingual braces are placed along the back of the teeth, providing a much less visible option.

-Lingual braces are popular because they can deliver a versatile and comprehensive treatment, while still being inconspicuous.
+Lingual braces are popular because they can deliver a versatile and comprehensive treatment, while keeping a low profile.
 In this guide, we’ll take a closer look at the major advantages and disadvantages of lingual braces, and help you decide whether this treatment is the right option for your teeth.

 Table of Contents

 - Highly Effective: Capable of treating a wide range of dental and jaw misalignments

 - More Discreet: Because they’re positioned behind your teeth, they’re much less visible than traditional braces

 - In-Person Oversight: Treatment is facilitated and monitored during regular office visits with an orthodontist

 - Consistently Powerful: Since they’re affixed to your teeth, they’re always working and there’s no need to remove and replace them every day.

 - More Expensive: They typically cost more than traditional braces and clear aligners (often $8,000-10,000+)

 - Long Treatment Time: They often take 18-24 months to achieve the desired results, longer than most other treatments, especially at-home clear aligners.